How to Use This Calculator

 Review your results

-The calculator will display the voltage gain in dB, linear gain, power gain, and classify the gain category.
+The calculator displays voltage gain in dB, linear gain, power gain, gain category, and contextual insights.

 Example Calculation